When to Leave a Cheating Partner — Or Can the Marriage Be Saved?

 3. The Relationship Feels Exhausting

-4. They’re Not Willing to Put in the Work
+4. They Will Not Do the Work

 A paper heart ripped in two